A vanishing identity on adjoint Reidemeister torsions of twist knots: Introduction

 A knot in $S^3$ with a diagram as in Figure \ref{fig:twist_knot} is called a \emph{twist knot}.
 We denote by $K_n$ for $n \neq 0 \in \Zbb$ the twist knot having $|n|$ right-handed half twists in the box (left-handed, if $n$ is negative).
-We may focus on twist knots $K_{2n}$, as $K_{2n+1}$ is equivalent to the mirror image of $K_{-2n}$.
+We may focus on twist knots $K_{2n}$ since $K_{2n+1}$ is equivalent to the mirror image of $K_{-2n}$.

-It is known that every knot exterior of $K_{2n}$ except for $n=1$ (the trefoil knot) satisfies the assumptions of Conjecture \ref{conj:main}.
-Namely, every twist knot $K_{2n}$ is hypebolic except for $n=1$ (see e.g \cite{menasco1984closed}) and has the character variety $X^\mathrm{irr}(M)$ consisting of 1-dimensional components.
-The latter can be derived from explicit computations \cite{riley1984nonabelian,macasieb2011character} or the fact that every twist knot exterior has no closed incompressible surface \cite{hatcher1985incompressible}.
+It is known that every knot exterior of $K_{2n}$ satisfies the assumptions in Conjecture~\ref{conj:main} except for $n=1$ (the trefoil knot).
+Namely, every twist knot $K_{2n}$ with knot exterior $M$ is hyperbolic except for $n=1$ \cite{menasco1984closed} and has the character variety $\mathcal{X}^\mathrm{irr}(M)$ consisting of 1-dimensional components.
+The latter can be derived from explicit computations \cite{riley1984nonabelian,macasieb2011character} or the fact that every twist knot exterior contains no closed incompressible surface \cite{hatcher1985incompressible}.
 Main aim of this paper is to prove that Conjecture \ref{conj:main} holds for all hyperbolic twist knots.